Mini Countryman: Reception

 The Countryman became Mini's second most popular model after the iconic Hardtop.
 The very first year of production it sold almost 50% more units than the Clubman, Convertible, and Coupe added together.
 Almost 1 out of every 3 vehicles Mini sold in the US in 2011 was a Countryman.

-This trend continued through 2012 also with almost 1 in 3 MINIs sold again being a Countryman - both in the US and globally.
+This trend continued through 2012 also with almost 1 in 3 Minis sold again being a Countryman - both in the US and globally.

 By the end of 2013 the Countryman was 31% of total U.S. sales for the Mini brand.

 2014 update (R60 LCI)

 A minor facelift to the Countryman was unveiled at the 2014 New York International Auto Show.
-Changes include a new structure of the hexagonal radiator grill, underride guard elements for the Cooper S Countryman ALL4 and additional body colour options.
+Changes include a new structure of the hexagonal radiator grille, underride guard elements for the Cooper S Countryman ALL4 and additional body colour options.
 It went on sale in July 2014.
 All variants carried over.
 US variants include Cooper, Cooper S, Cooper S ALL4, John Cooper Works (with ALL4), with 6-speed manual transmission or optional 6-speed automatic transmission.